 - Advertising, Marketing, Public Relations, Digital and Television Media Production and Consulting

 - (Digital) Arts and Humanities Advocacy and Leadership

 - International Affairs and Citizen Diplomacy

-The program requires a second field of study.
+Students can choose one of the two sub-plans: certificate of business administration or leadership development.
+To contextualize cultural entrepreneurship students are required to take a minor or major in another pre-approved field of study.
 The program encourages an optional study abroad preferably at sites such as: Montpellier, Salamanca, St. Petersburg, Worcester, Passau, Potsdam and Ocean University in China.
 Students work with the program director to explore possibilities as to how courses abroad can be incorporated into this program.
 The program requires students to take one of internship, field study or independent study courses during their junior or senior years.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions Cultural Entrepreneurship grads have attained six months to one year after graduation.